qtproject/pyside-pyside-setup/sources/pyside6/doc/extras/QtUiTools.rst

-Qt Designer forms are processed at run-time to produce dynamically-generated user interfaces.
+*Qt Widgets Designer* forms are processed at run-time to produce dynamically-generated user interfaces.
 In order to generate a form at run-time, a resource file containing a UI file is needed.